compas-dev/compas/docs/userguide/basics.visualisation.rst

 >>> scene.context
 Rhino

-Depends on the context, the different implementations of the scene objects will be used.
+For every context, the appropriate scene object implementations will be used automatically.

 >>> box = Box.from_width_height_depth(1, 1, 1)
 >>> scene.add(box)
 <compas_rhino.scene.BoxObject>

-User can also mannually set the scene context by using the following code:
+Users can also set the scene context manually:

 >>> scene = Scene(context="MyContextName")
 >>> scene.context